Exhaustive goodness-of-fit via smoothed inference and graphics: Introduction

 A more comprehensive approach to goodness-of-fit that naturally addresses these drawbacks is given by smooth tests.
 They were first introduced by \citet{neyman37} as a generalization of the Pearson $\chi^2$ test and were further extended by \citet{barton53, barton55,barton56}.
 The main idea is to conduct a test of hypothesis where the alternative model embeds the null as a special case through a series of orthonormal functions.
 As a result, if the hypothesized model is rejected, the alternative model naturally allows correcting it to provide a better fit for the data.
 Despite the existence of smooth tests for regular distributions \citep[e.g.,][]{rayner86, rayner88}, the specification of the orthonormal functions being used is not universal and typically depends on the distribution under comparison.
 Furthermore, the resulting inference is strongly affected by the model selection process and often relies on asymptotic results.

-The main goal of this work is to generalize smooth tests further by introducing a unifying framework which (i) easily generalizes to both continuous and discrete data in arbitrarily large samples, (ii) naturally leads to an efficient sampling scheme to perform variance estimation and inference while accounting for model selection and (iii) allows us to graphically assess if and where a significant deviation of the hypothesized model from the truth occurs.
-The first step of our strategy consists in reformulating smooth tests in the context of the novel \emph{LP approach to statistical modeling}\footnote{In the \emph{LP} acronym, the letter \emph{L} typically denotes nonparametric methods based on quantiles, whereas \emph{P} stands for polynomials \cite[Supp S1]{LPksamples}.} recently introduced by \citet{LP13} and \citet{LP14}.
-The latter offers the substantial advantage of providing an exhaustive modeling framework for arbitrary distributions.
-As second step, we study and further extend an LP-based smoothed bootstrap which naturally applies to both continuous and discrete data and, most importantly, allows us to efficiently perform variance estimation, inference and adequate post-selection adjustments for arbitrarily large samples.

-An important output of this work is the so-called \emph{Comparison Density plot} or \emph{CD-plot}.
-The \emph{CD-plot} is a graphical tool for goodness-of-fit that allows us to assess simultaneously \underline{if} and \underline{how} significant deviations of the hypothesized from the true underlying model occur.
-It was originally proposed in \citet{algeri20} in the context of signal detection of astrophysical searches involving large continuous-valued data samples.
+The main goal of this work is to generalize smooth tests by introducing a unifying framework which (i) easily generalizes to both continuous and discrete data in arbitrarily large samples, (ii) naturally leads to an efficient sampling scheme to perform variance estimation and inference while accounting for model selection and (iii) allows us to graphically assess where a significant deviation of the hypothesized model from the truth occurs.
+In our strategy, the key ingredient to tackle (i) is a specially designed orthonormal basis first introduced by \citet{LP13} and \citet{LP14} in the context of the so-called \emph{LP approach to statistical modeling}\footnote{In the \emph{LP} acronym, the letter \emph{L} typically denotes nonparametric methods based on quantiles, whereas \emph{P} stands for polynomials \cite[Supp S1]{LPksamples}.}.
+To address (ii) we study and further extend a novel smoothed bootstrap which naturally applies to both continuous and discrete data and, most importantly, allows us to efficiently perform variance estimation, inference and adequate post-selection adjustments for arbitrarily large samples.
+To achieve (iii) we propose the so-called \emph{Comparison Density plot} or \emph{CD-plot}, a graphical tool for goodness-of-fit that allows us to assess simultaneously \underline{if} and \underline{how} significant deviations of the hypothesized from the true underlying model occur.
+The \emph{CD-plot} was originally proposed in \citet{algeri20} in the context of signal detection of astrophysical searches involving large continuous-valued data samples.
 Here, we extend \citet{algeri20} to arbitrary large samples from either continuous or discrete distributions.

 Furthermore, we introduce a novel sampling scheme, called the \emph{bidirectional acceptance sampling algorithm}, which allows us to simulate from two different distributions simultaneously and, consequently, improves the computational performance of the LP-smoothed bootstrap in our setting.
 Finally, we apply the methods proposed to identify the distribution of the time from the onset of symptoms to hospitalization of COVID-19 patients.